-This grant opportunity and process will be administered by the Community Grants Hub on behalf of the Department of the Prime Minister and Cabinet (the department).
+This grant opportunity and process will be administered by the Community Grants Hub (the Hub) on behalf of the Department of the Prime Minister and Cabinet.

-2 About the grant program
+2. About the grant program

-The Australian Government funds the WLDP to deliver a range of projects specifically for Australian women.
+The Australian Government funds the Women's Leadership and Development program (the program) to deliver a range of projects specifically for Australian women.
 It contributes to the achievement of the Department of the Prime Minister and Cabinet's Outcome 1, Program 1.1 Prime Minister and Cabinet.